 Workout Routine Chest Shoulders Triceps

 Tricep pushdowns are a great isolation exercise for the triceps that can be done with a cable machine or resistance bands.
 Attach a straight bar or rope to the high pulley of a cable machine or resistance band.
 Stand facing the machine and grasp the bar/ring with an overhand grip.
 Push the bar/ring down, fully extending your arms, and contracting the triceps.
 Return to the starting position with control.
 Perform three sets of 12-15 repetitions.

-See also Workout Routine Abs
+See also Workout Routines Gym

+Workout Routine Chest Shoulders Triceps